tjaz/iOS-rest-swift/README.md

 Position the number of followers on bottom left on tablets on on bottom right on phones.
 When clicking on the email address, open the default email app on the device.

+* Bonus: use static table view to present user information

 5. Create today app extension (widget) that displays the name of random github user that you loaded before (in step 3).

+*Bonus: Animate when displaying new developer name